 4 This is easy to see.
-Suppose there is an applicant A who prefers some employer E to his current match F. Then applicant A must already have applied to E before he applied to F, and been rejected, at a point in the algorithm at which E was holding a full set of applications that it preferred to A. Hence if A prefers E to F, E does not return the favor, so no blocking pair exists (Gale and Shapley, 1962).
+Suppose applicant A prefers some employer E to his current match F. Then applicant A must already have applied to E before he applied to F, and been rejected, at a point in the algorithm at which E was holding a full set of applications that it preferred to A. Hence if A prefers E to F, E does not return the favor, so no blocking pair exists (Gale and Shapley, 1962).